Migrating or Replatforming Your eCommerce Site

 It bears repeating - keeping SEO in the forefront of your thinking will pay dividends.
 There are many SEO-related steps in the replatforming process, including checking for any duplicate content, carrying out a schema markup and auditing your meta data.

 - Duplicate content - The last thing you need is to be penalised for duplicate content after working so hard on your migration.
 Audit the site for duplicate content and implement canonical tags for anything you find.

-- Schema markup - This is super important for successful SEO as, once implemented, users will be able to find higher quality information from your brand when they search for you.
+- Site structure - This is super important for successful SEO as, once implemented, users will be able to find higher quality information from your brand when they search for you.

 - Metadata - Conducting a review of your meta data is a fantastic action to take in a site migration.
 This is the opportunity to do a wholesale check of all meta data and optimise title tags and descriptions

 Final tasks and checks

 Once you’ve come this far, it would be tempting to see the finish line and relax, but there are still a few tasks and checks to be made.
 Without these final pieces of the puzzle all the good work that’s been done up to now could potentially go to waste.

 Your site is for an enterprise, so it’s imperative that you create an XML sitemap, add it to your site and then submit it to search engines.
 As your site is large it would take a spider a long time to crawl the entire thing - an XML sitemap helps search engines to identify and prioritise pages to crawl.
 Once this is sorted, you’ll then have the opportunity to make sure your analytics are working.
 After everything you’ve done to get your site in peak condition, you want to be able to track your progress and also see areas for improvement, right?
 Make sure your settings are the same for both your old and new sites and test your code and run a handful of tests and purchases.